Batu Hijau mine: Geology and ore reserves

 The orebody at Batu Hijau is a porphyry copper type and includes a high gold component, which is common for such copper deposits in southeast Asia.
 The host rock for porphyry copper deposits in southeast Asia is typically diorite and quartz diorite.
 Copper sulphides such as chalcopyrite and bornite are frequently associated with the gold component of these deposits.

-As of the end of 2008, Batu Hijau had an ore reserve of 968mt of ore at 0.41% Cu and 0.29g/t Au.
+As of the end of 2022, Batu Hijau had an ore reserve of 803Mt of ore at 0.37% Cu and 0.31g/t Au containing 6,609 Mlbs copper and 8.1 Moz gold.